mihailod/szreader/README.md

   handle each.
 - **Carries the RetroSpec and Archive.org indexes** for the ex-Yugoslav computer magazines and fanzines, built offline rather than imported, with dates, issue numbers, languages and page counts.
-- **Imports single items from archive.org**, chosen in a fenced in-app browser, with the download format picked by hand from what the item actually holds.
+- **Imports single items from archive.org**, found in a fenced in-app browser, with the download format picked by hand from what the item actually holds — one shelf entry per issue, even when the archive keeps a whole run of them under one identifier.
 - **Finds cover art** from the page itself, or resolving the name against stripovi.com.
 - **Downloads** from mirrors (MediaFire, Mega, Pixeldrain), including split archives and sets where one archive holds a run of issues, or straight from RetroSpec or archive.org.